 Few leaders talk about the difficulties they face when becoming and being a leader.
-Like newbie parents miss a manual for the education of their kids, there is no step-by-step guide on how to become and be a great leader.
-What is clear though is that good leadership requires competencies, experience, and a huge dose of personal development.
-A sum of requisites that can turn quite challenging at some stages. – If there was something like a leadership manual, the recently published leadership book “Mastering Leadership” by Robert Anderson and William A. Adams would be a good candidate.
+Like newbie parents miss a manual for the education of their kids, no step-by-step guide explains how to be a great leader.
+What is clear though is, that good leadership requires competencies, experience, and a huge dose of self-knowledge and personal development.
+A sum of requisites that at times can become quite a challenge. – If there was something like a leadership manual, the book “Mastering Leadership” by Robert Anderson and William A. Adams would be a good candidate.
 It discerns the qualities of leadership needed to develop an effective leadership style over time.

 Mastering Leadership goes beyond other leadership books

-According to Anderson/Adams three key domains are fundamental in order to develop a great effective leadership: Leadership Consciousness, Leadership Competencies and Leadership Process.
+According to Anderson/Adams three key domains are fundamental to develop a great effective leadership: Leadership Consciousness, Leadership Competencies and Leadership Process.

 What is the inner game of leadership?